 Newcomers to the wet world of swimming often become confused when they suddenly find themselves stricken with a runny nose after spending some time in the pool or pond.
-Nasal discharge is a fairly common side effect of swimming.
+Sneezing and a runny nose after swimming is a fairly common side effect of swimming.

-Proper swimming technique involves inhaling when your mouth and nose are above the level of the water and exhaling when your mouth and nose are in the water.
+Proper swimming technique involves inhaling when your mouth and nose are above the level of the water and exhaling when your mouth and nose are in the water according to Swimming.org.
+Your exhalation can be explosive or gradual.
 At some point during swimming, many swimmers, especially those who spend a lot of time in pools and those who haven't perfected their technique, allow water to enter their nasal passages.

 You can also try using a nose clip, which prevents water from entering your nose while you swim.
-If you find a nose clip uncomfortable, aim to perfect your swimming technique, paying particular attention to exhaling through your nose -- instead of your mouth -- while swimming, which will help minimize the accumulation of water in your nose.
+If you find a nose clip uncomfortable, aim to perfect your swimming technique, paying particular attention to exhaling through your nose — instead of your mouth — while swimming, which will help minimize the accumulation of water in your nose.